DoDo170698/LEARN-OrderManagement/README.md

 Navigate to **http://localhost:5101** in your browser.

-The application automatically connects to the GraphQL server using the JWT token configured in `appsettings.json`.
+The application automatically:
+1. Calls `/api/auth/token` to get a fresh JWT token
+2. Caches the token for subsequent requests
+3. Connects to GraphQL server with authentication

 ## Configuration